fosshie/MachineLearning/README.md

-# Hands on Machine Learning
+# Machine Learning Repositories

-This repository contains notebooks I made as I was going through [Hands on Machine Learning by Aurélien Géron](http://shop.oreilly.com/product/0636920052289.do), to use as references/notes.
+This repository is for the practice Machine Learning techniques from [Hands on Machine Learning by Aurélien Géron

-The author's repository for this book can be found [here](https://github.com/ageron/handson-ml).